eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 	- A "**record** is a collection of fields" (or, members or elements), which are fixed in "number and sequence" and the fields can have different data types \cite{WikipediaContributors2018a16}.
+		* Note that a record/element is a collection, not an element of a collection \cite{WikipediaContributors2018a16}.

 "A **database segment** is a database object that occupies physical space,
 	such as table data and indexes/indices" \cite{WikipediaContributors2018z}.